ParkPal Case study header - three mobile screens of the app ParkPal

 Planner Patty – scenario

-3 mockups of potential home screens in low-fidelity
+Three low-fidelity mockups of potential home screens

-3 mockups of potential home screens in low-fidelity
+Three low-fidelity mockups of potential home screens

-3 mockups of potential home screens in low-fidelity
+Three low-fidelity mockups of potential home screens

 Mid-fi wireframes